javibr/OpenStack-And-SFC/README.md

 # OpenStack-scripts
 A serie of openstack scripts to deploy easy scenarios

-All these scripts belong to a final thesis named "SERVICE FUNCTION CHAINING EN NFV: EVALUACIÓN PRÁCTICA CON OPENSTACK"
+All these scripts belong to a final thesis entitled "SERVICE FUNCTION CHAINING EN NFV: EVALUACIÓN PRÁCTICA CON OPENSTACK"